wwivbbs/wwiv/trunk/bbs/readme.txt

 Rushfan - Update Copyright statements to 2006
 Atani   - Linux compilation fixes
 Atani   - Fixed typo in chains.cpp for format specifier (line 97, arg 3)
+Rushfan - Fixed error in Input1 where the input field would be at least 80 chars Rushfan - Fixed up couple of hard coded colors that should be using wwiv colors

 ==============================================================================